robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 ^ Suddenly our strategy for code reuse becomes a liability.

-^ Fortunately there’s a simple solution:
+^ Fortunately there’s another, simpler strategy which will help us deal with this problem:

 ---